Breastfeeding your premature baby

 While holding your baby, you may notice them try to move towards your breast.
 Gradually, as they develop and get stronger, they will be able to breastfeed directly.

 The first time you try it, the hospital staff may ask you to express first, then put your baby to your breast.
-This is so your baby isn't overwhelmed when your milk lets down.
+This is so your baby is not overwhelmed when your milk lets down.

 At first, your baby may only lick the breast, then next time take a few sucks until they gradually become happy and confident feeders.